gizemsogancioglu/biosses/README.txt

 If you use this system, please cite the following paper:
 Soğancıoğlu, Gizem, Hakime Öztürk, and Arzucan Özgür.
 "BIOSSES: a semantic sentence similarity estimation system for the biomedical domain."
 Bioinformatics 33.14 (2017): i49-i58.

-For more information please contact: gizemsogancioglu@gmail.com
+For more information and any problems please contact: gizemsogancioglu@gmail.com